-When it comes to custody and visitation, New York law mandates that the focus of the parents, attorneys, and courts be on the best interests of the child.
-The best interests of the child standard necessitates an examination of a variety of issues in regard to custody and visitation determinations.
+When it comes to custody and visitation, New York law mandates that the focus of the parents, attorneys, and courts be on the interests of the child.
+The interests of the child standard necessitates an examination of a variety of issues in regard to custody and visitation determinations.

 For example, the overall mental, emotional, and physical health of the parties comes into play.
 The living situation of both parents is considered when visitation and custody are an issue in a divorce, paternity, or post-divorce matter.